jonkalev/oldblog/aboutme.md

 <p> <strong>Photographer and rancher</strong>.
   <p>
     I never thought I would be a rancher, even though my grandfather was a cattleman, as was his, and his father before him.
-    When life and education led me down the soulless path I changed course and bought my family's ranch.  <p>
+    After two plus decades of practicing architecture and planning at the age of 54 I retired and bought my family's ranch.  <p>
     Ranching requires days on end working in solitude.
+In all honesty I work harder now then when I worked a real job.
+Instead of a computer screen and mediatign endless dsputes between those seeking to develop a landscape and those seeking to preserve it I listen to silence and watch a blue sky and thunderstroms roll in from the Gulf of Mexico in the afternoons.
-    It is hard, physical work that connects you to the land, in that connection though is a sublime beauty.
-I write about these experiences.
+    Make no mistake it is hard, physical work but it connects one to the land, in that connection is a sublime beauty.
+On this blog I write about these experiences.

-  My choice to pick up a camera came after having a brain anneursym and stroke.
-In the process of recovery I saw what can best be described as compositions in what I saw in my vision I had never seen, compelling me to photograph them.
+  My choice to pick up a camera came after having taken a year sabbatical working as an alpine guide in the San Juan mountains of southwest Colorado.
+In the process of recovery from the "real world" I saw what can best be described as a community formed of a geology and geography as opposed to the traditiponal view of man imposing his will upon a landscape.
+Forests became less a vista or scenic experience and more a host organism.
 <p>
-  I'm always interested in developing compelling content, especially if its portraiture, storytelling or related to  rural life and their landscapes.
-Always open to ideas.
+  I'm always interested in developing compelling content, especially if its portraiture, storytelling or related to rural culture and their respective landscapes.
+Always open to ideas and dialogue.
 I work alone, natural light, little or no editing, minimalist approach.
+One camera, a fuji xpro-3 and three fixed lenses, 16, 35, and 50.

   I make no effort to market myself, no cold calls, no promos, etc. just word of mouth or if you stumble upon this site or my instagram account.